-- For academic concerns, refer to the Academic Grievance Policy managed by the Office of Academic Affairs. - For concerns related to facility issues (custodial or maintenance), financial services, or food operations contact the Office of the Vice President for Financial Operations in Attwood II.
-For concerns about campus activities, campus living, campus recreation, Spiritual Life, student conduct policies, or other areas in Student Life, contact the Director of Student Life at studentlife@hbu.edu. - To report another student for unacceptable behavior, refer to the Student Code of Conduct and/or contact the Director of Student Life in first floor of The Lake House. - For concerns about non academic employees contact the supervisor of the employee or the Human Resources Department. - Students who wish to file a grievance or lodge a complaint but are unable to determine what procedure to follow should write the Director of Student Life (studentlife@hbu.edu) who will refer action to appropriate personnel.
+- For academic concerns, refer to the Academic Grievance Policy managed by the Office of Academic Affairs. - For concerns related to facility issues (custodial or maintenance), financial services, or food operations contact the Office of the Vice President for Financial Operations. - For concerns about student involvement, residence life, campus recreation, Spiritual Life, student conduct policies, or other areas in Student Life, contact the Director of Student Life at studentlife@hbu.edu. - To report another student for unacceptable behavior, refer to the Student Code of Conduct and/or contact the Director of Student Life in Brown 289. - For concerns about non academic employees contact the supervisor of the employee or the Human Resources Department. - Students who wish to file a grievance or lodge a complaint but are unable to determine what procedure to follow should write the Director of Student Life at studentlife@hbu.edu who will refer action to appropriate personnel.